-** Febrile events have been observed in children aged 5 to under 9 years after immunisation with bioCSL Fluvax.
-Therefore, in this age group, a decision to vaccinate with the 2015 bioCSL Fluvax vaccine should be based on careful consideration of potential benefits and risks in the individual.
+** While Seqirus Fluvax is registered for use in patients aged 5 years and over, febrile events have been observed in children aged 5 to under 9 years after immunisation with this product.
+Therefore, use of this vaccine is not recommended for children aged under 9 years.
+A decision to vaccinate with the 2016 Seqirus Fluvax vaccine in children aged 5 to under 9 years should be based on careful consideration of potential benefits and risks in the individual.

-For further information on individual vaccines, please refer to the relevant Product Information document or Consumer Medicine Information document.
+For further information on individual vaccines, please refer to the relevant Product Information (link is external) document or Consumer Medicine Information (link is external) document.

-For further information about the use of seasonal influenza vaccines in children, please refer to the TGA web statement, 2015 seasonal influenza vaccines for use in children and the Australian Technical Advisory Group on Immunisation (ATAGI) Influenza Statement.
+For further information about the use of seasonal influenza vaccines in children, please refer to the TGA web statement.

 Reporting of adverse events following influenza vaccine